 Selenium Webdriver Interface & Classes Hierarchy

-If you are writing your script in Java language then during the automation script preparation, you have implemented or come across the java concepts like Up-casting and down-casting.
-I came across so many testers that they can write the test script, but when you ask them about the inner implementation or what’s happening when you write some specific code, then they are not able to answer that.
-So it’s a suggestion from my end that when you have written something then be aware of what concepts you have used here and what you have to implement there.
-If you know those things, then you can handle all types of situations easily.
+If you are writing your script in Java, you have implemented or encountered Java concepts like up-casting and down-casting during the automation script preparation.
+I came across many testers who can write the test script, but when you ask them about the inner implementation or what’s happening when you write some specific code, they cannot answer that.
+So it’s a suggestion from my end that when you have written something, be aware of what concepts you have used here and what you have to implement there.
+If you know those things, you can easily handle all situations.

-Let’s take an example Selenium Webdriver Interface
+Let’s take an example: Selenium Webdriver Interface.

-Open different browsers using a single method, then he can write the below line of code but when you told him to explain most of them are not able to know about that
+Open different browsers using a single method, then he can write the below line of code, but when you told him to explain, most of them are not able to know about that

 WebDriver driver=new FirefoxDriver();